 The law forces employers to consider the safety of all stakeholders in a business, including employees, contractors, and customers, to assess potential risks and to create action plans for emergencies.

-MHSW Regulations have been effective since December 1999.
-These Regulations are in addition to the duties laid down under Health and Safety of Work Act 1974:
+The MHSW Regulations have been effective since December 1999, and are additional to law under the Health and Safety of Work Act 1974.

-- If safety procedures can ever be improved, appropriate steps should be taken accordingly.
+Generally, if safety procedures can ever be improved, they should be.

 We suggest that: